 GNS3 Proxy based on proxy.py by Abhinav Singh (https://github.com/abhinavsingh/proxy.py)

 Proof-of-concept for a Proxy Server for GNS3.
 The proxy is configured as a regular remote server in the GNS3-GUI, as the GNS3-GUI client does not yet support proxies gns3-gui issue #2696.
 Basic idea is to allow the use of central GNS3 server backends for classroom / lab setups, as used, e.g., in the Network Laboratory of Fulda University of Applied Sciences.
 Students can connect to the proxy and requests will be authenticated, filtered and forwarded to appropriate backend servers.
 Proxy authentication also circumvents the current lack of multi-user support in GNS3.
-Without the proxy, due to the single user limitation (see "MULTIPLE USERS ENVIRONMENT" in GNS3 Security), users will have to use the same admin credentials for GNS3 to access the backend.
+Without the proxy, due to the multi user limitations (see "Multiple Users Environment" in GNS3 Security), users will have to use the same admin credentials for GNS3 to access the backend.
 Also, requests cannot be filtered and authorized (e.g., to deny deletion/creation of projects etc.).
 As GNS3 does not support proxies, several tweaks were necessary to the forked proxy.py project to allow transparent REST and WebSocket passthrough.

 Inherited from proxy.py: